backstitch/backstitch.github.io/_drafts/account_settings.md

 [Top](#Top)<br />
 ## Changing Your Email address

-You can change the email address you use to login and receive emails here.
+You can change the email address you use to login and receive emails.
 To do so, *enter* your new email address in the **Email** text box.
 This will be your new login name and the email address that your digests and other emails get sent to.

 --